facebookresearch/fastText/docs/unsupervised-tutorials.md

 Searching and printing word vectors directly from  the `fil9.vec`  file  is cumbersome.
 Fortunately, there is a `print-word-vectors` functionality in fastText.

-For examples, we can print the word vectors of words *asparagus,* *pidgey* and *yellow* with the following command:
+For example, we can print the word vectors of words *asparagus,* *pidgey* and *yellow* with the following command:

 ```bash
 $ echo "asparagus pidgey yellow" | ./fasttext print-word-vectors result/fil9.bin